DVBProject/DVB-I-Reference-Client/README.md

 - Backend: [https://dvb-i-reference.dvb.org/client/backend/](https://dvb-i-reference.dvb.org/client/backend/)

 Backend is deployable to any web server with PHP support.
-Make sure that the "servicelists" directory is writable.
-The backend stores new servicelists there.
+The backend provides service lists and program metadata for the frontend.
+Note that the legacy HTML service list editor is removed as it silently removes elements that it does not recognise.

 NOTE: The frontend uses "example.xml" as the service list.
 It can be browsed in the Backend editor as well, but not modified. [https://dvb-i-reference.dvb.org/client/backend/servicelists/example.xml](https://dvb-i-reference.dvb.org/client/backend/servicelists/example.xml)